phillipSloan/ComputationalLogic/Readme.md

 user: "is donald a teacher".
 prolexa: Sorry, I don't think this is the case
 ```
-Clearly, there is an issue with the method of explanation.
+Clearly, our reasoning methods are still falling short.
 If donald is happy, then we can not say for certain whether he is or is not a teacher.
 However, knowing that donald is not happy confirms that he cannot be a teacher, as all teachers are happy.

 Whereas for a positive term, e.g. teacher(donald) the proof tree will do X, search for any set of rules and ground truths which indicate that donald is a teacher e.g.
 > teacher(donald):-true